 Calendula can also be used as a pain reliever, anti-diabetic, anti-viral, and anti-inflammatory, among others.

-It can also be used to improve the following:
+It can also be used to potentially aid with the following:

 There are many ways to take calendula, including teas, extract, tincture, and ointment.
 Here are the daily dosage recommendations based on the type you take.